gohugoio/hugo/content/en/content-management/taxonomies.md

 {{% /note %}}

 {{% warning %}}
-The configuration option `preserveTaxonomyNames` was remoted in Hugo 0.55.
+The configuration option `preserveTaxonomyNames` was removed in Hugo 0.55.

 You can now use `.Page.Title` on the relevant taxonomy node to get the original value.
 {{% /warning %}}